isabelxklee/datadog/module.md

 - Hooks allow us to access powerful features in function components, like lifecycle methods, state, refs, context, and more.
 - Hooks are backwards-compatible, so they won't break your old React code.
 - Hooks eliminate the need to write class components.
+- Hooks allow us to reuse and extract stateful logic from a component without changing component hierarchy.

 ---